-- Each spent item or container must be marked using either:

-- Universal waste-battery(ies) or lamp(s);

-- Waste battery(ies) or lamp(s); or

-- Used battery(ies) or lamp(s).

-- ACCUMULATION TIME LIMIT (40 CFR §273.15):

-- No longer than one year;

-- Unless solely to facilitate proper recovery, treatment, or disposal; and

-- Burden of proof is on the generator if >1 year.

-- Demonstrate length of storage by either:

-- marking the item or container with the earliest date it became a waste;

-- inventory system with same information;

-- inventory system for a group of items or container; or

-- placing in a specific accumulation area that identifies the earliest date.
+- Each spent item or container must be marked using either: - Universal waste-battery(ies), lamp(s), or aerosol can(s); - Waste battery(ies), lamp(s) or aerosol can(s); or - Used battery(ies), lamp(s) or aerosol can(s). - ACCUMULATION TIME LIMIT (40 CFR §273.15): - No longer than one year; - Unless solely to facilitate proper recovery, treatment, or disposal; and - Burden of proof is on the generator if >1 year. - Demonstrate length of storage by either: - marking the item or container with the earliest date it became a waste; - inventory system with same information; - inventory system for a group of items or container; or - placing in a specific accumulation area that identifies the earliest date.